siripallapu/Life-Saver-App/README.md

 especially during the unavailability of hospital beds in hospitals due to the pandemic, showing the nearest hospitals and places available.

 This project's front-end can be developed into a mobile application, preferably offline.

+Start with read the file name 'Guidelines' in the repository.